 In this article, you’ll learn about basic dog commands and how to teach them to your dog.
-We'll even share a few dog training commands in different languages.
-Just pick up a few of these dog commands from us, and your dog will be barking at your command in no time flat.
+We'll even share a few dog commands in different languages.
+Just pick up a few of these dog training methods from us, and your dog will be barking at your command in no time flat.

 A command is a message that you relay to your dog to elicit a desired behavior.
 Dog commands are a way of communicating your desire to the dog.

-Dog commands run the gamut of the most basic (no) to the simple but essential (sit) to the advanced and whimsical (riding a skateboard).
-In general, the most advanced commands are “tricks.”
+Dog training commands run the gamut of the most basic (no) to the simple but essential (sit) to the advanced and whimsical (riding a skateboard).
+In general, the most advanced commands are “dog tricks.”

 However, you’ll definitely want your dog to master the basic verbal commands that allow you to control your dog’s movement and his basic interactions with the environment.

 If you’re interested in impressing your friends or making the most out of a particularly smart dog, the more advanced commands might appeal to you.
 Some people even make a hobby out of teaching their dog new tricks.

 There are two basic types of commands you can use with your dog: verbal commands and hand signals (you can also train your dog to respond to other types of audible stimuli, such as a whistle).

 Hand commands for dogs are a useful way to communicate your desires to your dog in situations where verbal commands may be unsuitable, such as during hunting.
 They are also helpful for controlling your dog in loud environments or when he is far away.